 In this situation, many of us resort to takeout food, which isn’t good for our wallets or waistlines, especially if it becomes a habit.

-This is why staple foods, which work well with many meals, are so important.
+This is why staple foods that work well with many meals are so important.
 These items often have a long shelf life, making them good ingredients to stock up on for last-minute meals.

 Pasta has long been a staple food item filled with fiber and carbohydrates, which give us energy.
 It’s also cheap and pairs well with just about any meat or vegetable.

 Pasta can easily sustain us, but it’s awfully boring without sauce.
 Stock up on a few jars next time you’re at the supermarket.
 Aside from pasta, tomato sauce can be used for meatballs, soup, pizza and more.